erenken/gateMonitor/projects/remootio-angular/README.md

 }
 ```

 This will start the WebSocket connection to the Remootio and authenticate.
 If you don't specifiy `sendPingMessageEveryXMs` in the `IRemootioDeviceConfig` when calling the `connect` method, it will automatically be set to 60 seconds.
-This keeps the connection alive, so you continue to recieve events.
+This keeps the connection alive, so you continue to receive events.

 You can also Open or Close the gate.
-In the HTML above each button is bound to a methond on the `(click)` event.
+In the HTML above each button is bound to a method on the `(click)` event.

 ```ts
 closeGate() {